Bedrock-OSS/bedrock-wiki-legacy/knowledge/troubleshooting.md

 ## Using Vanilla Resources

 You should also download the vanilla resource and behavior pack.
-You can find these [here](https://www.minecraft.net/en-us/addons/).
+You can find [the vanilla resource and behavior pack here](https://www.minecraft.net/en-us/addons/).
 You can compare against the vanilla files if you have any issues.

 ## JSON-Schemas

 JSON-Schemas are a valuable tool for file validation.
-You can learn more about them here [here](/knowledge/using-schema).
+You can learn more about [JSON-Schemas here](/knowledge/using-schema).